sww1235/edc-mux-board/README.md

 should be biased as necessary on the interface board and not expect biasing from the TLV320AIC3206.

-In general, each interface board has an I2C IO expander and an ID resistor in order to determine type, and set up the appropriate control logic in the microprocessor and FPGA, as well as determine the appropriate audio levels for the Codec.
+In general, each interface board has an I2C IO expander and a I2C flash chip (On Semi CAT24C16 in WLCSP4 package) containing a board type number, which is read by the microprocessor in order to set up the appropriate control logic and determine the appropriate audio levels for the Codec.
 There will also be a P82B96 chip for I2C level conversion for "long" distance signalling.

+The detection of connection and disconnection of interfaces, is done via an External Interrupt on the MCU, and with the `ID_PIN` on the connector connected to ground, so when the device is connected, the pin will flip from high to low, and when disconnected, it will flip from low to high via an external pull up resistor on the main board.

 There will also be application specific hardware such as ptt signalling or volume control interpretation for headsets.